ucan-wg/spec/README.md

 A resource describes the noun of a capability.
 The resource pointer MUST be provided in [URI](https://datatracker.ietf.org/doc/html/rfc3986) format.
 Arbitrary and custom URIs MAY be used, provided that the intended recipient is able to decode the URI.
 The URI is merely a unique identifier to describe the pointer to -- and within -- a resource.

-The same resource MAY be validly addressed several forms.
+The same resource MAY be addressed with several URI formats.
 For instance a database may be addressed at the level of direct memory with `file`, via `sqldb` to gain access to SQL semantics, `http` to use web addressing, and `dnslink` to use Merkle DAGs inside DNS `TXT` records.

 Resource pointers MAY also include wildcards (`*`) to indicate "any resource of this type" -- even if not yet created -- bounded by attenuation witnesses.
 These are generally used for account linking.
 Wildcards are not required to delegate longer paths, as paths are generally taken as OR filters.